idewcomputing/code-robotics/tutorials/driving-and-turning/c-4-drive-for-specific-distance.md

 RedBotEncoder encoder(A2, 10);
 ```

-As you can see, the first code statement creates a `RedBotMotors` object named `motors`, which your app will use to control your left and right motors.

 ## Add Code for "Press to Start"

 Create global variables for the LED pin and speaker pin by adding this code **before** the `setup()` function: